jakubhajek/k8s-examples/day1/tasks.md

 ### Task 7: Readiness and Liveness probes

-Please configure a pod with command and http liveness checks.
-Please get familiar with the readiness example in solutions directory.
+Please configure a pod with command for readiness and liveness checks.